icehawk/icehawk.github.io/Contents/docs/icehawk/request-information.md

 public function getRequestTimeFloat() : float
 ```

-This method returns the timestamp when the current request hit the server.
+Returns the timestamp when the current request hit the server as floating point number.
 (Key: `REQUEST_TIME_FLOAT`)

 <hr class="blockspace">